King of the Ring (2001): Aftermath

 Chris Benoit suffered a career-halting neck injury after his Triple Threat match at King of the Ring and was out of action for one year.
 Shane McMahon and WCW wrestlers started involving themselves in the WWF, which led to the beginning of The Invasion storyline.
 The storyline had WWF wrestlers battle against invaders from WCW and ECW.

 The King of the Ring tournament caused Team RECK (Rhyno, Edge, Christian and Kurt Angle) to split due to battling each other in the semifinals of the tournament.
-Angle began representing WWF against The Alliance whereas Rhyno joined Alliance.
-Edge and Christian continued teaming up until the team split when Christian turned on Edge after being jealous of Edge's success.
+Angle began representing WWF against the Alliance whereas Rhyno joined the Alliance.
+Edge and Christian continued teaming up until the team split when Christian turned on Edge and joined the Alliance after being jealous of Edge's success.
 Edge and Christian would feud with each other over the WWF Intercontinental Championship.

 The 2001 King of the Ring would be the final King of the Ring tournament and PPV held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
 It was also the final tournament and PPV held before the promotion introduced the brand extension in March 2002, in which the roster was divided between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.